 5. Ramp up your party business.

 While there’s a decline in keyword searches for “laser tag near me,” you see an uptick in “birthday party venues.”
 This behavior could be shifting because moms can get the names of their kid’s classmates.
-To gain an edge over your competitors, you apply the tactics of the Google and Facebook ads for “birthday party venues.”
+To gain an edge over your competitors, you apply the Google and Facebook ads’ tactics for “birthday party venues.”

 6. Tap into emotions in your marketing campaigns.